Integration Checklist for HRIS and ICHRA Platforms: 2026

 1. New Hire and Newly Eligible Processing

 When a new employee is hired or an existing one becomes eligible for benefits, the integration should automatically trigger the ICHRA onboarding process.
 Use our ICHRA onboarding checklist to verify data handoffs, timelines, and communications.
-This includes calculating eligibility based on waiting period rules (which cannot exceed 90 days), sending enrollment communications, and coordinating the employee’s Special Enrollment Period (SEP) to sign up for health coverage.
+A modern system uses an enrollment deeplink workflow, sending the employee a unique link that takes them directly into the enrollment portal with their information pre populated, creating a seamless experience.

 2. Termination Processing